 Positive reinforcement; encouragement and verbal support; acknowledgment of your sacrifice, hardship, and accomplishments, etc, all mean a lot to those who identify most with this love language.

 Words of Affirmation, moreover, affirm the relationship in the eyes of the recipient by validating it explicitly, in ways that even casual observers could understand.
-You enjoy and thrive in relationships where feelings are openly acknowledged and spoken of.
+You thrive in relationships where all parties openly acknowledge feelings.

 (Not that you need other people to hear how much you are loved or how much you love others.
 It’s more about those feelings being made explicit with language, in a universal manner that anyone could understand.)

 For people who identify with the love language “Acts of Service”, small gestures speak louder than words.

 You might not need to hear your partner say “I love you”, but when they bring you coffee in bed, for example, you know that you are loved.

 Acts of Service, moreover, involve doing something for your partner that you know they would value, usually without being asked.

 For people who identify with this love language, the initiative, and creativity that goes into demonstrating affection through gestures is the consummate sign of intimacy.